czy-ac/czy-ac.github.io/README.md

 * A Torque Coordination Control Strategy for Wind Turbine Based on Pole Placement.
 In 2018 37th Chinese Control Conference (CCC) (pp. 7387-7393).
 IEEE.
 https://ieeexplore.ieee.org/document/8483512

+### Cooperative Work on Electric-Heat Integrated Energy System
+* Modeling and optimal dispatch of a carbon-cycle integrated energy system for low-carbon and economic operation.
+Energy, 2022, 240: 122795. www.sciencedirect.com/science/article/abs/pii/S0360544221030449

+* A New Boiler-turbine-heating Coordinated Control Strategy to Improve the Operating Flexibility of CHP Units.
+International Journal of Control, Automation and Systems, 2022: 1-13. link.springer.com/article/10.1007/s12555-020-0926-3

+* Modeling and Optimization of Integrated Energy System for Renewable Power Penetration considering Carbon and Pollutant Reduction Systems.
+Frontiers in Energy Research, 2021 www.frontiersin.org/article/10.3389/fenrg.2021.767277

 ### Other Cooperative Work
 * System analysis and controller design for the electric pump of a deep-throttling rocket engine.
 Aerospace Science and Technology, Volume 114, July 2021. www.sciencedirect.com/science/article/pii/S127096382100239X